 In 1867, Frank Bloom arrived in Trinidad.
 Bloom had come to Colorado the previous year with the Thatcher brothers, John and Mahlon, and operated a store in Canon City.
 The three moved to Trinidad the next year and opened the Thatcher Brothers and Company store.
 That year, while riding near Fisher’s Peak, Bloom discovered an outcropping of coal and soon opened the first commercial coal mine in the Trinidad district.
 Bloom and the Thatcher brothers would later start the Bloom Cattle Company, which became one of the state’s largest cattle outfits.
 Bloom would later become a banker and was also involved with various other business ventures in Trinidad, including publishing The Enterprise newspaper for a brief time.
 In 1882, he built a large, three-story brick mansion on the corner of Main and Walnut Streets.
 Today, the home is owned by the state of Colorado and operated as Trinidad History Museum by the Colorado Historical Society.
 The building was listed on the National Register of Historic Places since 1970 and is part of the El Corazon de Trinidad National Historic District.

-By the late 1860s, the areas’ livestock industry was booming with sheep and cattle grazing throughout the valley.
+By the late 1860s, the areas’ livestock industry was booming, with sheep and cattle grazing throughout the valley.
 After the Civil War, there was a great demand for cattle in the Midwest and a great supply of Longhorns in Texas.
 In 1866 Oliver Loving established the first trail over Raton Pass and north to Denver.
-To facilitate the herding of cattle, Charles Goodnight established the Goodnight Trail, which ran from the Pecos River to Fort Sumner, New Mexico, where it formed several branches, including one north to Trinidad and beyond.
+To facilitate cattle herding, Charles Goodnight established the Goodnight Trail, which ran from the Pecos River to Fort Sumner, New Mexico, where it formed several branches, including one north to Trinidad and beyond.
 The Texas cattle drives transported tens of thousands of cattle through the area until 1886.

 By October 1869, Trinidad was described as having a flour mill, six stores, three doctors, three lawyers, and “saloons in abundance.”
 The next year, George Simpson provided Trinidad’s description for the Rocky Mountain Directory and Colorado Gazetteer.
 Simpson noted the fertility of the river valley, the “inexhaustible beds of coal,” and the abundant pasturage for cattle and sheep.
 He predicted that the geographic position of the town would ensure that it would be the commercial center of a large district, concluding, “The town, with a population of 1,000, with its forty stores and shops, with its numberless and slow-jogging freight wagons, with its daily and tri-weekly mail coaches, and rapidly increasing travel, already attracts attention abroad, and gives promise of a prosperous future.”
 However, Simpson appears to have exaggerated the town’s population, as the 1870 U.S. Census recorded 562 residents.